bobf34/GlobalWarming/plots.md

 *  A filter for attenuating the 11-year sunspot energy (notch filter or short moving average)
 *  A method for attenuating energy in the 42-year sunspot cycle.

-This plot shows the temperature prediction using only the complete sunspot model (using a notch filter)
+This plot shows the temperature prediction using only the sunspot model (with notch filter and 42-year cycle attenuation)

 ![Plot](./TempPredictionSSOnly.png)

-The 99-Year Moving average provides most of the information in the prediction.
+The 99-Year Moving average supplies most of the information in the prediction.
 The moving average model is shown positioned over the sunspot data used for the first 1880 temperature prediction.
+The earliest predictions use sunspot data from the late 1700's to predict the earliest global temperatures, which may explain the less accurate results prior to 1895.

 ![Plot](./Simple99yearMovingAverageModel.png)